AshishRathodDev/End-to-End-Student-Success-Analytics/README.md

     Your application is now live!
 Open your browser and go to **`http://127.0.0.1:5000`**.

 ---

-## 💡 Future Roadmap

-This project is a solid foundation, but there's always room to grow.
-Here are a few ideas for future enhancements:

-*   [ ] **CI/CD Pipeline:** Implement GitHub Actions to automatically test and deploy new changes.
-*   [ ] **User Accounts & History:** Allow users to create accounts and view their past predictions.
-*   [ ] **Model Monitoring:** Integrate tools to monitor model performance and detect data drift over time.
-*   [ ] **A/B Testing:** Deploy multiple models simultaneously to see which one performs best in a live environment.

----
 Feel free to clone, experiment, and reach out with any questions!